 - Case Back

 Longines is an old and respected Swiss brand which was established in 1832.
 Longines makes good, high quality, elegant, and sporty watches with reliable standard ETA movements.
 In terms of movements, Longines is comparable to Tissot, Certina, Oris, and Alpina, and in terms of reputation and prestige, Longines is probably in the same league as TAG Heuer.
 In terms of build quality, Longines ranks above Tissot and Certina, but is probably comparable to TAG Heuer.

-The Longines Legend Diver watches, are brand-new, fresh from the factory watches, deliberately built and aesthetically designed by Longines, to look like their famous vintage divers watches from the mid 20th century.
+The Longines Legend Diver watches, are brand-new watches, deliberately built and aesthetically designed by Longines, to resemble their famous vintage divers watches from the mid 20th century.